ORTHODONTICS AND DENTOFACIAL ORTHOPEDICS

 Occasionally treatment is started early in a child’s development, around the age of 7 to 9 years old.
 Treatment at this stage is called Phase I or Interceptive Treatment.
 The aim of treatment is limited at this stage usually to address the most pressing issue.
 Typically treatment is initiated to resolve a pressing dental concern that if left untreated will worsen and be that much more difficult to correct later and sometimes can even become uncorrectable.
 A few examples of dental problems that will benefit from early phase I treatment include narrow constricted maxilla/palate (upper jaw), premature loss of primary tooth, insufficient space (space loss), impacted tooth, missing tooth, extra tooth, cross bite, under bite and many more.

 It used to be that only kids get braces.
 Not anymore.
 We live in an ever increasing image conscious world, and adults who have missed out on the benefits of braces from their childhood are now getting them as adults.
 Today’s orthodontic brackets, bands, and other appliances that orthodontist use are so very small and comfortable that they are very attractive to adults now.
 Also there are clear tooth-color ceramic brackets as well for those who demand the nearly invisible look from braces.
-And if the case is very minor, there is clear aligner treatment which offers the best esthetics.
+And if the case is very minor, there is clear aligner treatment (Invisalign and ClearCorrect) which offers the best esthetics.
 For more info on braces, please visit www.aaoinfo.org.